LksWlprn/Opus-Magnum-Philosophicum/README.md

 In a Buddhistic view any psychological process would be forging on through a succession of non-continuous experiencers.
 At any point in this process there would be an experiencer with its momentary pains and pleasures, but it could have no non-illusory self-interest in any further accumulation of experience as this would not belong to it—since not that subject but only other momentary subjects would exist in any further experience.
 The experience would belong to no continuing subject.
 Neither self-interest nor other-interest (interest, that is, for the self-interests of others) would be appropriate.
 As I’ve mentioned, the improbability for itself of existing of any of the momentary subjects would make such a hypothesis statistically untenable just as it did the usual view of the person.
 For in every moment of the ongoing mental process an inference would be supported that from this momentary perspective the existence of this momentary subject would be overwhelmingly improbable by contrast with the existence of the universal subject in universalism."
+"Consider all the detail that makes up [the] package of contents [in our visual experience].
+Let’s concentrate on the detail in the visual field.
+In theory a ten by ten grid could be drawn that divided the visual content of a moment of that vision into a hundred squares.
+And we could easily specify some ten ways in which a colour or shape in each square of visual content might have been different.
+The number of possible variations in visual content thus highlighted would amount to ten to the hundredth power (a googol), which is immensely greater than the number of particles in the entire visible universe.
+If the player’s experience would only have existed should all of its package of content have been exactly as he finds it to be, the odds against the existence of this, the experience in which his inference is occurring, are immense beyond belief.
+If, however, subjective individuation is true and therefore it does not matter to the existence of 'this' experience what content it has—because all content must be equally 'this' merely due to its quality of immediacy—then there is no improbability in the existence of either this experience or the content that has been relieved of that responsibility for individuating it.
+So the haecceity of experience is independent of the content of the experience as well as of the objective time of the experience."

 ### Qualia Universals